 Remember that establishing lactation Is Not Easy, but you have plenty of supporters cheering you on.

 Please do not hesitate to ask me to go over any part of this that is not really clear to you.
+Or contact me by e-mail if you have questions or wish assistance.

 I wish you the best of success.